 A new addition in 2022 to the downtown Grand Junction brewery scene is Trail Life Brewing.
 Located next to outdoor gear consignment store Gear Junction, Trail Life is an outdoor hub complete with craft beer, cocktails, food, bike repair, rafting supplies, rental gear, and so much more.

 Opening in the summer of 2020, Ramblebine Brewing has become a popular nightlife spot in downtown Grand Junction with large open spaces inside and out that’s great for large gatherings.
 Whether you want a NEIPA or West Coast IPA or a great barrel aged stout, you’re sure to find a beer or three to enjoy here.
 Ramble on by and check it out!

 For this tour I purposely left Sunday very light in the number of breweries in order to potentially shift one or two from Friday or Saturday or to possibly visit some of the many great breweries along I-70 if traveling back to Denver.
-(My next article will be a Vail & Aspen tour.)
+(Such as those in my next article -a Vail & Aspen Tour.)

 A great spot to start off your Sunday is at the Kannah Creek Edgewater Brewery.
 Edgewater is the second and much larger production facility for Kannah Creek which also features a huge outdoor space along the Colorado River with great views of the Mesa.
 They have a full menu of tasty pub food along with a great selection of beers.